KillianLynch/local-lab-dev/23ai-new-features/new-direct-joins-for-updates-deletes/new-direct-joins-for-updates-deletes.md

     ```
     ![show the thriller movies](images/movies-2.png " ")

-4. In older versions of Oracle, you'd have to resort to creating sub-queries to execute the updates. this could make SQL more complex and difficult to maintain.
+4. In older versions of Oracle, you'd have to resort to creating sub-queries to execute the updates.
+This could make SQL more complex and difficult to maintain.

     In Oracle Database 23ai the syntax is much simpler and the join can be performed in the same update statement.